 Sir Michael Snyder

 Sir Michael Snyder is the former Senior Partner of the accountancy firm, Kingston Smith LLP.
-He was Chairman of the Policy and Resources Committee for five years to April 2008 and remains a member of this Committee, chairing the Major Projects Sub-Committee, and of the Finance Committee.
-He is involved in SME finance and chairs London Business Loans (Wholesale) Ltd.
+He also co chaired the Government’s Professional and Business Services Council.
+In the City, he was Chairman of the Policy and Resources Committee for five years to April 2008 and remains a member of this Committee.
+He is Chairman of the Capital Buidlings Committee, a member of the Finance Committee, and is a Governor of the City of London School for Girls.
+Michael is the Interim Chairman of a UK Listed Retail Bank.

 Alex Barr is a Senior Investment Manager in the City.
 He is Deputy Chairman of the Audit and Risk Committee, and a member of the City of London School and the Port Health Committees.

 Tel: 0746 4116498